interactiveaudiolab/interactiveaudiolab.github.io/readme.md

 #### Installing Ruby and gem
 Once you have a working git, you need ruby.
+I (Bryan) had success with both ruby 2.4.0. and 2.7.2  Also, you will need a version of gem that is 2.7.0 or later to install Jekyll.
+Once you have gotten that version

-Verify you have both Ruby  and the gem package manager by running the following.
+Verify you have both the right Ruby and the right gem package manager by running the following.

 ```
 gem --version
 ```
-Consider installing `rbenv` as a ruby environment manager so that you can select the ruby version you use.
-You can do this with Homebrew.
+If you don't have them installed, you're going to want to use your ruby environment manager to do this installation, so that you point things a good version (not the one that Apple defaults to, if you're on a Mac).
+I (Bryan) had success with installing `[rbenv](https://github.com/rbenv/rbenv)` as a ruby environment manager so that I can select the ruby version to use.
+On a Mac, you can do this with Homebrew.

 ```
 brew install rbenv
 ```

-**Note** I (Bryan) had success with ruby 2.4.0. and 2.7.2 Consider installing `rbenv` as a ruby environment manager so that you can select the ruby version you use.
-Also, you will need a version of gem that is 2.7.0 or later to install Jekyll.
-Once you have gotten that version

 #### Installing Jekyll
 Run the following to install `jekyll` as well as a package management tool called `bundler`.